rust-lang/rfcs/text/0000-min-rust-version.md

 [guide-level-explanation]: #guide-level-explanation

-`cargo init` will automatically create `Cargo.toml` with `rust` field equal to `rust="stable"` or `rust="nightly"` depending on the currently used toolcahin.
+`cargo init` will automatically create `Cargo.toml` with `rust` field equal to `rust="stable"` or `rust="nightly: *"` depending on the currently used toolcahin.
 On `cargo publish` cargo will take  currently used Rust compiler version and will insert it before uploading the crate.
 In other words localy your `Cargo.toml` willl still have `rust="stable"`, but version sent to crates.io will have `rust="1.30"` if you've used Rust 1.30.
-This version will be used to determine if crate can be used with the crate user's toolchain and to select appropriate dependency versions.
+If "nightly: \*" is used, then `cargo` will not select current Nightly version, but will assume that cratecan be built with all Nightly versions.

 In case if you have `rust="stable"`, but execute `cargo publish` with Nightly toolcahin you will get an error.
+Same goes for `rust="nightly: *"` which can be published only using nightly toolchain.

-If you are sure that your crate supports older Rust versions (e.g. by using CI testing) you can change `rust` field accordingly.
-On `cargo publish` it will be checked that crate indeed can be built with the specified version.
+If you are sure that your crate supports older Rust versions (e.g. by using CI testing) you can specify this version explicitly, e.g. `rust="1.30"`.
+On `cargo publish` it will be checked that crate indeed can be built with the specified version, i.e. the respective toolchain will have to be installed on your computer.

+The value of `rust` field (explicit or autmatically selected by `cargo`) will be used to determine if crate can be used with the crate user's toolchain and to select appropriate dependency versions.

 For example, lets imagine that your crate depends on crate `foo` with 10 published versions from `0.1.0` to `0.1.10`, in versions from `0.1.0` to `0.1.5` `rust`